FederatedAI/FATE-Community/FederatedAI_PROJECT_PROCESS_GUIDELINE.md

 #### Developing in progress
 The project manager is responsible for tracking the development progress in *Github Projects*.
 The development progress publishes to the community.

+#### Before merging a PR to *release developing branch*
+After a feature finishes development, the project lead is responsible for merging the PR from the *feature branch* to the *release developing branch*.
+But all PRs linked to the feature issues, which are labeled *security_check_required* must pass the security checks processed by SIGoS and be labeled *security_approved* before merging to the *release developing branch*.

 #### Before release
-Corresponding to the Gitflow introduced above, the project lead is responsible for PR from the release developing branch to the master branch.
+Corresponding to the Gitflow introduced above, the project lead is responsible for PR from the *release developing branch* to the *master branch*.
 This PR must receive the of:
 * more than half of the *FATE OSS Development Team*;
 * project lead followed by the approval of TSC Board.